 IoT security and compliance

 IT and business leaders must embrace the considerations of security and compliance in any IoT deployment.
-IoT devices present the same basic security vulnerabilities found in any networked computer.
-The problem with IoT is volume:
+IoT devices present the same basic security vulnerabilities found in any networked computer or device.
+The problem with IoT is volume, as there can be tens or even hundreds of thousands of IoT devices involved in an IoT deployment, each posing the same potential weaknesses that must be managed.
+Other security challenges include the following:

-- Some IoT devices might overlook a full complement of security features or implement weak security standards, such as no default password.
+- Some IoT devices might overlook a full complement of security features or implement weak security standards, such as no default password or a default password that is well-known or easy to guess.
+Every IoT device must be configured to enable and use the strongest possible security features, such as strong passwords or other strong authentication techniques.

 IoT security can pose problems for businesses because weak default security is multiplied by countless devices that all rely on human monitoring and management efforts.
 The attack surface can be enormous.
 Thus, IoT security comes down to three principal issues:

 - Diligence.
-Use tools to monitor and enforce IoT device configurations, along with security tools suited for detecting intrusion or malware in IoT device deployments.
+Use IoT management tools to monitor and enforce IoT device configurations, along with corresponding security tools suited for detecting intrusion or malware in IoT device deployments.

-Still, IoT devices are plagued by a range of potentially devastating attacks that include botnet attacks, weak DNS systems that can allow the introduction of malware, ransomware, the potential attack vectors caused by unauthorized and unsecured devices on the network, and even the threat of physical security.
+Still, IoT devices are plagued by a range of potentially devastating security risks that include botnet attacks, as well as weak DNS systems that can allow the introduction of malware, ransomware, potential attack vectors caused by unauthorized and unsecured devices on the network, and even physical threats where malicious individuals on site introduce or exploit a vulnerable IoT device or network.

-IoT is still evolving.
-There are no common, broadly adopted standards for designing, configuring, operating and securing an IoT infrastructure.
+IoT continues to evolve.
+There are still no common, universally adopted standards for designing, configuring, operating and securing an IoT infrastructure.
 In most cases, all a business can do is document design and process decisions and attempt to correlate them to other IT best practices.
-One example is to choose IoT devices that adhere to existing technological standards, such as IPv6, and connectivity standards, including Bluetooth Low Energy, Wi-Fi, Thread, Zigbee and Z-Wave.
-It's a good start, but often not enough.
+One example is to choose IoT devices that adhere to existing technological standards such as IPv6 and connectivity standards including Bluetooth Low Energy, Wi-Fi, Thread, Zigbee and Z-Wave.
+It's a good start, but it's often not enough.

-Fortunately, additional compliance standards are emerging from industry-leading organizations, such as the IEEE.
-IEEE 2413-2019 is the IEEE Standard for an Architectural Framework for IoT.
-The standard offers a common architectural framework for IoT across transportation, healthcare, utility and other domains.
+Fortunately, additional compliance standards are gaining traction from industry-leading organizations, such as the IEEE.
+For example, the IEEE 2413-2019 standard offers a common architectural framework for IoT across transportation, healthcare, utility and other domains.
 It conforms to the international standard ISO/IEC/IEEE 42010:2011.
 Although such standards don't guarantee compliance by themselves, organizations that follow the established frameworks and practices can strengthen existing compliance postures in IoT implementation.

 IoT services and business models